'Presumptive positive case' of COVID-19 found in Fort Bend County, officials say

 READ ALSO: Tackling Houston-area coronavirus myths

-"This presumptive case is actionable and we are treating it as a positive," announced officials in press release.
-"Fort Bend County Health & Human Services has started an epidemiological investigation and is leading the effort to quickly identify close contacts with the individual.
+"This presumptive case is actionable and we are treating it as a positive," said Fort Bend County Judge KP George.
+"Fort Bend County Health and Human Services has started an epidemiological investigation and is leading the effort to quickly identify close contacts with the individual.
 Close contacts may include family members, co-workers, emergency responders, and other contacts."

+-Avoid touching your eyes, nose, and mouth with unwashed hands.— Health & Human Ser. (@FortBendHealth) March 3, 2020

-The county also released the following list of ways you can help to keep you and your family safe.
+The county also released the following list of precautions you can take to keep you and your family safe.

 - Do not go to the emergency room unless essential.
 Emergency rooms need to be able to serve those with the most critical needs.
 If you have symptoms like cough, fever, or other respiratory problems, contact your regular doctor first.